juli556/DEReactor/README.md

 * a bunch of network cable

 ### installation
-* your reactor output flux gate must be setup so that one side of it and one of your stabilizers touches a side of the advanced computer
+* your reactor output flow gate must be setup so that one side of it and one of your stabilizers touches a side of the advanced computer
-* by default, flux gate should touch the right side, stabilizer should touch the back of the computer
+* by default, flow gate should touch the right side, stabilizer should touch the back of the computer
   * if you want to use different sides you need to modify `startup` after you have installed this and specify the sides
 * connect a modem to your input flux gate (the one connected to your reactor energy injector)
 * connect a modem to your advanced computer